 The Best Baby Travel Gear

-+Stroller: Bugaboo Cameleon with the off-white fabric kit.
-Simply the best.
++Stroller: Bugaboo Cameleon.
+(There is a new model on the market that was not around when I shopped for mini — seems to have a bigger underbasket, which is nice.)
+Bugaboo is simply the best.
 The lightest weight and the smallest footprint of all the “full featured” strollers.
+(Nearly 10 lbs less than the Uppababy.)
 I am especially loving this investment now that my life is basically 100% pedestrian — we never drive anywhere! — and I realize what a luxury this stroller is.
+And I still use it daily, even when mini is over two years old!
 A few things I love about it: the sunshade can be pulled fully over the baby if she falls asleep and the seat can recline to different degrees, so you can have her flat or upright or somewhere in between, which is great when mini falls asleep while we’re out, or back when she wasn’t quite old enough to hold her head up.
 I also love the harness — one snap and she’s out and it’s easy enough to do with one hand.
 Finally, the stroller is incredibly adaptable — you can push the handle bar forward or backward so that if you’re, for example, trudging through snow or mud, you can have the big wheels “in front” to help with traction.
 You can also raise and lower the pushbar easily so Mr. Magpie and I can comfortably stroll with her despite our vastly different heights.
 It takes a minute to figure out how to collapse it, and — even then — it’s still pretty big, but what else do you expect with a full-feature stroller?
 P.S. a few of the dads I know insist that the “suspension” on this stroller is “AMAZING!”, especially when compared to the Uppababy, though I know so many parents who have and obsess over the Uppababy Vista.
 They always rave about the generous size of the basket underneath which, admittedly, is a huge selling point.
 The Bugaboo has a much smaller storage space.
 I haven’t found it an issue, though!

 +Stroller hooks: Think King.
 I love these.
 Super minimalist but hold REALLY heavy bags and can be repositioned easily.